oils-for-unix/oils/doc/eggex.md

 default_highlighter: oil-sh
 ---

-Egg Expressions (Oil Regexes)
+Egg Expressions (YSH Regexes)
 =============================

-Oil has a new syntax for patterns, which appears between the `/ /` delimiters:
+YSH has a new syntax for patterns, which appears between the `/ /` delimiters:

     if (mystr ~ /d+ '.' d+/) {
       echo 'mystr looks like a number N.M'